-So, Almost all newer vehicles on the road today use a mass air flow sensor (MAF).
+So, almost all newer vehicles on the road today, use a mass air flow sensor.

-The mass air flow sensor (MAF) measures the volume and density of the air entering the engine.
+The mass air flow sensor, measures the volume and density, of the air entering the engine.

-Furthermore, The mass air flow sensor (MAF) also measures the temperature of the incoming air.
+In addition, the mass air flow sensor, also known as, the (MAF) sensor, measures the temperature of the incoming air.

-The mass air flow sensor (MAF) is always located in the air stream before the throttle body.
-There actually are a few different types of mass air flow sensors (MAF).
+The mass air flow sensor is always located, in the air stream, before the throttle body.
+There actually are a few different types, of (MAF) sensors.

-A contaminated or failed (MAF) cannot measure the amount of air flow correctly.
-This causes the engine computer to miscalculate the amount of fuel to be injected.
-As a result; a failed mass air flow sensor causes various driveability problems.
+So, a contaminated or failed (MAF), cannot measure the amount of air flow correctly.
+This causes the engine computer to, miscalculate, the amount of fuel to be injected.
+So, a failed mass air flow sensor, causes various driveability problems.

-Here are some of the most common symptoms of a faulty mass air flow sensor (MAF);
+Here are some of the most common symptoms, of a faulty mass air flow (MAF) sensor: